yi15922/STA112_soccer_data/project/project.md

 # Coloring code found on http://www.sthda.com/english/wiki/ggplot2-colors-how-to-change-colors-automatically-and-manually
 ```

-The boxplot also revaled that there are many outliers in the data.
+The boxplot also revealed that there are many outliers in the data.
 The
 table below shows the names and market values of the outlying soccer
 players: